bassagan/etl-testing-fwk/tests/great_expectations/GX_README.md

    - Go to the CodePipeline console and monitor the pipeline execution.
    - Open again the data docs url to see the results of the expectations.

 ## Common Issues and Tips
 - Ensure that your AWS credentials are correctly configured and have the necessary permissions to access the clean bucket.
 - Double-check the data structure and expectations to ensure they align with your data source.

+## Exercise 4 Checklist

+Use this checklist to ensure you've completed all the necessary steps for Exercise 4:

+- [ ] Implement a new data source for the clean bucket
+- [ ] Add expectations for the new data source
+- [ ] Build and run checkpoints to validate data quality

+Once you've checked off all these items, you've successfully completed Exercise 4!

 ## Reference Solution